bioFAM/slalom/README.md

 source("https://bioconductor.org/biocLite.R")
 biocLite("slalom")
 ```
-The source code for the R package can be found in the (R_package folder)[https://github.com/bioFAM/slalom/blob/master/R_package] of this repository.
+The source code for the R package can be found in the [R_package folder](https://github.com/bioFAM/slalom/blob/master/R_package) of this repository.

 ## Python implementation
 ### Installation requirements python implementation:

-slalom requires Python 2.7 or newer with
+slalom requires Python >= 2.7 or newer with
   - scipy, h5py, numpy, matplotlib, scikit-learn, re

 slalom can be installed via pip with `pip install slalom`.